Written in the Snows

 This chapter will provide background on the world of skiing that existed outside the Northwest in the late 1800s.
 It will recount the few tales of local skiing from that time that have survived.
 It will describe the crucial development that made Northwest skiing possible--the railroad.
 It is fitting that the grandfather of recreational skiing in Washington, Milnor Roberts, was the son of the man who engineered the railroad itself.

 1916 was the winter of the Big Snow.
 A record twenty-one inches of snow fell in Seattle in a single day.
 With business and daily routines disrupted, a handful of Norwegians, nostalgic for home, did something they hadn't done since they left the old country.
 They dusted off their skis and put on an exhibition of ski jumping in the middle of the city.
 The youthful memories revived by this event stayed with them until the following winter.
 In 1917, several of those Norwegians organized the first skiing tournament in the Washington Cascades at Scenic Hot Springs, below the railroad tunnel at Stevens Pass.
-At this tournament a twenty-year-old Norwegian woman named Olga Bolstad appeared and asked to borrow a pair of skis.
+At this tournament a 24-year-old Norwegian woman named Olga Bolstad appeared and asked to borrow a pair of skis.
 She quickly became the talk of the tournament with her sensational jumping.
-At a larger tournament that summer on Mount Rainier, Miss Bolstad bested all the men to become the first ski champion of the Pacific Northwest.
+At a larger tournament that summer on Mount Rainier, Miss Bolstad defeated all the men to become the first ski champion of the Pacific Northwest.